Carbon-Twelve-C12/supernova/btclib/src/docs/tokenomics.md

 ### 5.1 Operational Funding

-The SuperNova Foundation funds its operations through:
+The supernova Foundation funds its operations through:

 1. **Token Sales**: Planned, transparent sales from the Foundation Reserve
 2. **Partnerships**: Strategic partnerships and integrations